dolthub/dolt/doc/intro.md

 Types serve several purposes in Noms:

-1. Most importantly, types describe the values present in a chunk.
-Since Noms data is immutable one can look at the values in a chunk and compute the type of the whole chunk.
-For example a Noms list containing `"hi"` and `42` is a `List<Number | String>`.
-In languages that support generics, one can work with Noms data in a completely statically typed way.
+1. Most importantly, types make Noms data self-describing.
+Every physical chunk of Noms data carries with it the type of the value it contains and information about the types of all values reachable from this chunk.
+This allows software to interoperate without prior agreement or planning.

 2. Users of Noms can define their own structures and publish data that uses them.
 This allows for ad-hoc standardization of types within communities working on similar data.